-- 26. What was it like when you got the first injection? - a.
+- 23. What was it like when you got the first injection? - a.
 What concerns did you have prior to getting the injection? - b.
 How would you describe the insertion process? - c.
 How did you feel just after the injection before leaving the clinic? - d.
 What about in the following days?

-- 27. Using the emojis above, how painless or painful would you describe the injectable? - a.
+- 24. Using the emojis above, how painless or painful would you describe the injectable? - a.
 Has your experience with the injection changed over time? - b.
-If you have used injectable contraception in the past, how would you compare the study injectable to the contraceptive injectable? - c.
-What about in comparison with other types of injections? - 28.
+What about in comparison with other types of injections? - 25.
 How do you feel about these different aspects of the injectable: - a.
 Size of the needle - b.
 Location of injection on your body - c.
-Receiving an injection every two months - 29.
+Receiving an injection every two months - 26.
 Have you experienced any other side effects from the study injectable? - a.
 If any experienced, how quickly did they resolve? - b.
 What, if anything, did you tell the clinic staff? - c.
 How did they respond to your concerns?